arianvp/WISB256/Assignments/ManyGreetings/README.md

 	Name ?
 Tristan
 	Hello, Tristan !

-Commit all the changes and create a new branch called 'extension1'.
-In this branch, add ask for extra input: 'How many greetings?' and make sure that the greeting is repeated a number of times.
+Commit all the changes and create a new branch called 'extension'.
+In this branch, add code to ask for extra input: 'How many greetings?' and print the number.
 Its output should look like

 	Name ?
 Tristan
 	How many greetings ?
 3